PRLog Free Press Release Distribution + Bookmark This Page

 As a result of the global economy we live in today, employment of foreign talent is extremely common in the US.
 If you wait to begin your H-1b visa process, you may end up like the thousands of persons whose applications were denied last year.

-Issued By: Sonia M. Munoz, Esq/Immigration Legal Counsel, LLC
+By: Sonia M. Munoz, Esq/Immigration Legal Counsel, LLC

-PRLog (Press Release)Mar 10, 2008 – As a result of the global economy we live in today, employment of foreign talent is extremely common in the United States.
+March 10, 2008 - PRLog -- As a result of the global economy we live in today, employment of foreign talent is extremely common in the United States.
 If you wait to begin your H-1b visa process, you may end up like the hundreds of thousands of persons whose applications were denied last year.
 These people received denials simply because the quota (66,000) had been reached before noon the very first day that USCIS began accepting these visa applications.
 The amount of H-1b applications received by the USCIS was so great that it was forced to have to use a lottery system to determine which applications it would review.
 This type of decision making has never occurred in the history of the H-1b visa.

 Many foreign professionals living abroad or in the U.S. are eligible to obtain the H-1b visa and don’t even know it.
 Those that qualify for the H-1b visa are authorized to live and work in the U.S. for a maximum of 6 years.
 During those 6 years, the H-1b visa holder may obtain an approved Labor Certification from the Department of Labor and ultimately be eligible to apply for lawful permanent residence (Green Card).